dragonsinth/gaddis/README.md

   - Avoids complicated and ambiguous code generation where the test expression (`<=` vs `>=`) might need to change depending on the value of the step expression.

-- `For Each` loop array expression is re-evaluated twice on every iteration; once for the array length bounds check, once to assign the loop variable.
+- `For Each` loop variable reference is evaluated once per loop.
   - This behavior is left unspecified.

-  - Could be changed in the future with a temp array reference variable.
+- `For Each` loop array expression is evaluated only once when the loop is initialized.
+  - This behavior is left unspecified.

 - New library functions: `toString()` to any value to String in an expression context.
   - In the book, this conversion only happens when invoking a `Display` statement, but it